mozilla/puente/docs/migratingfromtower.rst

          the mood?

-   At the end of this step, you do not want to be using Tower's gettext stuff at all and none of your msgids should have changed.
+   At the end of this step, you do not want to be using Tower's gettext at all and none of your msgids should have changed.

-7. Fix strings from non-trans-blocks that had whitespace in them in your code.

-   Puente only collapses whitespace for ``trans`` blocks--it no longer collapses whitespace for all things.
-Given that, you want to fix your original strings so that the msgids don't change which will create extra work for translators.

-   After you've done step 5, you can run:
+   You can tell whether msgids have changed by running:

    .. code-block:: bash

       ./manage.py extract

-   and see which msgids changed, then go fix those.

-   Generally, you want to switch from Tower to Puente with zero msgid changes.
+   And diffing the results.

-8. Switch from Tower to Puente.
+7. Switch from Tower to Puente.

    Puente works with Django 1.7 and Jingo 0.7.1.
 It also works with Django 1.8+ and django-jinja.
 It probably works with other Django Jinja2 template